avoytkiv/azml_finetune_llm/README.md

 <img width="1057" alt="Screenshot 2023-10-19 at 15 51 20" src="https://github.com/avoytkiv/azml_finetune_llm/assets/74664634/752023ad-12a1-4a94-9f55-392a415c341e">

 In this project, I fine-tune the `bert-base-uncased` model for text classification on the `hotels-reviews` dataset.
+The dataset is artificially made and contains 100k reviews whith labels: `Excellent`, `Very good`, `Average`, `Poor`, `Terrible`.
+Spoiler alert: the model is able to learn the task and achieve 100% accuracy with no more than 200 samples.

-There are a few learning goals for this project:
+There are a few *learning goals* for this project:

 - **Provisioning/Infrastructure**: Run the training pipeline in the cloud on a GPU instance in the most efficient way across multiple cloud providers (cost, performance, checkpointing, spot instances, etc.).
 - **Machine Learning**: How fine-tuning improves the performance of the model.
 - **MLOps**: Compare ML experiments on Weights & Biases vs DVC Studio - best tool, advanteages and disadvantages.

-Tools used in this project:
+*Tools* used in this project:

-- HuggingFace Transformers for fine-tuning the model.
+- `HuggingFace Transformers` for fine-tuning the model.
-- DVC for defining machine learning pipelines - dependencies.
+- `DVC` for defining machine learning pipelines - dependencies.
-- SkyPilot for provisioning infrastructure and running the training pipeline in the cloud.
+- `SkyPilot` for provisioning infrastructure and running the training pipeline in the cloud.
-- Weights & Biases for logging metrics and artifacts.
+- `Weights & Biases` for logging metrics and artifacts.

 **Tasks**
 - [x] Preprocess the custom `hotels-reviews` dataset.